elastic/kibana/x-pack/examples/ui_actions_enhanced_examples/README.md

 `dashboard_to_url_drilldown` is a good starting point for build a drilldown that navigates somewhere externally.

+One can see how middle-click or Ctrl + click behavior could be supported using `getHref` field.

 ### `dashboard_to_discover_drilldown`

 `dashboard_to_discover_drilldown` shows how a real-world drilldown could look like.